dlaf88/dlaf88.github.io/_posts/2021-08-01-array-buffers-in-javascript.md

 ### How can we change this so that it looks like the ASCII representation of `hello world`?

 In order to manipulate the binary buffer we have to use a view object ("view").
-In JS there are many classes of binary view objects: Uint8Array, DataView, Blob, File, etc. The view object does not store any state in memory but rather allows the manipulation of the state memory created by `buffer`.
+In JS there are many classes of binary view objects: Uint8Array, DataView, Blob, File, etc. The view object does not store any state in memory itself but rather allows the manipulation of the state memory created by a `buffer`.
 The views `Uint8Arrray Uint16Array Uint32Array and Float64Array` differ in how each of these classes assigns values to the alloted memory.
 For example:
 `Uint8Array` allows ascess to the bits by indexing them as such:
 ```BASH
 (00000000) index 0 (0000000) index 1 ...
 (0000000) index 10 #this is the 11th byte